 Sveti Martin na Muri

-The Croatian village on the Mura, at the seam of three countries — wine hills above, mineral spring below, and the Mura-Drava regional park as backyard.
+The Croatian village on the Mura, at the seam of three countries: wine hills above and a mineral spring below, with the Mura-Drava regional park as backyard.

 Why this place

-Sveti Martin na Muri (St-Martin-on-the-Mur) is a village of about 450 people, and a municipality of 2,400, in the upper Međimurje County of northernmost Croatia.
-The municipality sits on the right bank of the Mura river, opposite the Slovenian Prekmurje region — and a few kilometres east of the Hungarian border at Zala County.
-Geographically it occupies two distinct zones: the low Međimurske Gorice hills to the south with vineyards and orchards, and the alluvial Mura plain to the north with wetlands and fields that form part of the Mura-Drava Regional Park (a UNESCO Biosphere Reserve).
+About 450 people live in Sveti Martin na Muri (St-Martin-on-the-Mur), some 2,400 across its municipality, in the upper Međimurje County of northernmost Croatia.
+The municipality occupies the right bank of the Mura river, opposite the Slovenian Prekmurje region and a few kilometres east of the Hungarian border at Zala County.
+Two distinct zones make up its geography: the low Međimurske Gorice hills to the south, with vineyards and orchards, and the alluvial Mura plain to the north, whose wetlands and fields form part of the Mura-Drava Regional Park (a UNESCO Biosphere Reserve).

-The village was the EU EDEN 2007 winner for "best emerging rural destination" — the first Croatian destination to receive the award — and again in 2019 for the wellness theme.
-The recognitions are based on three things: the Toplice Sveti Martin spa resort, built around mineral water discovered in 1911 during oil drilling at Vučkovec; the village's strong rural-tourism cooperative model (the wider Međimurje County won the Green Destinations regional designation at ITB Berlin in 2023); and the Mura-river border landscape, which is one of Europe's quietest cross-border slow-tourism corridors.
+The village was the EU EDEN 2007 winner for "best emerging rural destination", the first Croatian destination to receive the award, and won again in 2019 for the wellness theme.
+Three things underpin the recognitions.
+The Toplice Sveti Martin spa resort, built around mineral water discovered in 1911 during oil drilling at Vučkovec.
+The strong rural-tourism cooperative model (the wider Međimurje County won the Green Destinations regional designation at ITB Berlin in 2023).
+And the Mura-river border landscape, one of Europe's quietest cross-border slow-tourism corridors.

-The village's history goes back to the Roman settlement of Halikan on the road between Poetovio (modern Ptuj) and Carnuntum; the Saint Martin parish was recorded in 1334; the spa was built in 1936.
-The contemporary draw is the combination of the wine road (Štrigova-Sveti Martin runs along the northern hills), the spa, and the very quiet cross-border landscape.
+The history runs deep.
+The Roman settlement of Halikan stood here on the road between Poetovio (modern Ptuj) and Carnuntum; the Saint Martin parish was recorded in 1334; the spa followed in 1936.
+Today the draw is the wine road (Štrigova-Sveti Martin runs along the northern hills) and the spa, set in the calm of the border country.

 When to go

-Late April through June, and the whole of September into mid-October, are the optimum windows.
-The vineyards on the Međimurske Gorice are in green and the spa is open without high-season crowds.
-The Mura river is at its best for canoe and short-paddle trips.
-Summer (July, August) is hot (frequently 30 °C+ with thunderstorms) and the spa traffic peaks.
-Winter (December-February) is severe — temperatures regularly drop below 0 °C and snow lies for weeks; the spa stays open for thermal-bath visitors, but the village restaurants run shortened hours and the wine road businesses largely close.
+Aim for late April through June, or for the stretch from September into mid-October.
+The vineyards on the Međimurske Gorice are in green and the spa is open without high-season crowds; the Mura is at its best for canoe and short-paddle trips.
+Summer is another matter.
+July and August run hot (frequently 30 °C+ with thunderstorms) and the spa traffic peaks.
+Winter (December-February) is severe: temperatures regularly drop below 0 °C and snow lies for weeks.
+The spa stays open for thermal-bath visitors, but the village restaurants run shortened hours and the wine-road businesses largely close.
 Late September and early October overlap with the harvest, when the wine road is at its most active.
 Sveti Martin parish day (around 11 November, St Martin's Day in the Croatian calendar) is the village's annual feast.

 How to get there